ThaimanDigital/cse15l-lab-reports/Lab1.md

 ![](images/ListManual.png)
 As you can see, the manual can be very useful in learning more about what a command does.

-The `pwd` commant prints the name of the current directory.
-Then use the `ls` command to list all the contents in the current directory.
+Another command, `pwd` , prints the name of the current directory.
+You can also use the `ls` command to list all the contents in the current directory.
 ![](images/FirstDirectory.png)

 In this case there were two files in my current working directory: per15 & wavelet.